david-mooney/the-keyframe/README.md

 ## TODO's

 - [ ] Mobile
-- [ ] Article images grow on click
+- [ ] Figure out Gatsby Link transition jumping issue
-- [ ] Card and hero images to split background images and background-blend-mode
+- [ ] Set background-blend-mode for post images
 - [ ] Unsplash photographer credit
-- [ ] Add underline animation to post links

 ## Potential Additions

 - [?]
 Add a search bar (Algolia?)
 - [?]
 RSS feed
 - [?]
-Import articles from Notion API
+'Like' system for for posts
 - [?]
 Commenting system
-- [?]
-'Like' system for for posts
 - [?] system for localisation of articles
 - [?] chapters in the article progress bar
 - [?] skip to content should autofocus